Skip to Main Content

 3. Used boat restrictions

-Some institutions or lenders may hesitate to finance a used boat.
-Or they may require a larger down payment or offer a higher annual percentage rate (APR) because of the risk that older models may need more routine maintenance and upkeep than newer models.
+Some institutions or lenders may hesitate to finance a used boat with a secured loan.
+That’s because there’s more risk that older models may need more routine maintenance and upkeep, making them harder to resell if you default and the lender repossesses the boat.

-4. Your local bank
+4. What’s available at your local bank

 The best boat finance company may be your local bank or credit union.
 You may be eligible for member benefits, like interest rate discounts, if you sign up for autopay or have another account with them.